 May I limit the amount of visitors in my rental?

-A landlord may not limit the amount of guests a tenant allows into their unit, although, if a tenant has the same visitor spend too many nights a landlord may deem the guests as an unauthorized occupant.
+Under Georgia landlord-tenant law, a landlord may not limit the amount of guests a tenant allows into their unit, although, if a tenant has the same visitor spend too many nights a landlord may deem the guests as an unauthorized occupant.

 How can I terminate a Georgia lease?